Barclays to lead iWatt IPO after Deutsche Bank walks out

 The other underwriters, Canaccord Genuity, Baird, and Needham & Company, were unchanged.

-iWatt is backed by Vantage Point Capital Partners, Sigma Partners and Horizon Partners, and counts Cree Inc (CREE.O), Konka Group Co 000016.SZ and Royal Philips Electronics among clients.
-(Reporting by Aman Shah in Bangalore; Editing by Don Sebastian)
+iWatt is backed by Vantage Point Capital Partners, Sigma Partners and Horizon Partners, and counts Cree Inc, Konka Group Co and Royal Philips Electronics among clients.